ChristopheMalo/WebLinks/README.md

 - Integration of Bootstrap framework
 - Add a backoffice to manage links and user (add, update and delete)
 - Add a JSON API to manage weblinks (show a list or one link - no delete - no add)
-- Automated functional testing consulting URL (6 URL to be tested
+- Automated functional testing consulting URL (URL to be tested)
 - Logging and error handling
-- Written controller as classes
+- Written controller as classes, specific one for user area

 ## Iteration 1